-During the year the effect of changes in market interest rates meant that the value of obligations made increased by SEK 3,608m (1,364).
 For the year there were no effects from changed rules and regulations for the discount rate.
-The society applies, though a dispensation granted by the Swedish Financial Supervisory Authority, the rules stipulated in the Supervisory Authority's regulations and general advice FFFS 2013:23 on insurance companies' choice of interest rate for calculation of technical provisions.
+The society applies, though a dispensation granted by the Swedish Financial Supervisory Authority, the rules stipulated in the Supervisory Authority's regulations and general advice FFFS 2013:23 on insurance companies' choice of interest rate for calculation of technical provisions until year-end 2020.
 The regulations FFFS 2013:23 mean that the society when calculating the discount rate shall base this on market quotations for the interest rate swaps traded on active markets when the society calculates the discount rate curve to be used to calculate the value of technical provisions, as well as applying the calculation method prescribed in the regulations which also means that the long-term forward rate is considered to converge towards a value specified by the Supervisory Authority.
 The long-term forward rate at year-end was 4.2% (4.2).
+Taken overall, the changes in market interest rates mean that obligations have increased in value by SEK 2,747m (3,604).
+To reduce the outstanding interest rate risk is obligations made agreements are signed on various forms of interest rate hedges.
+The agreements mean that the fixed interest rate in the obligations is exchanged for a variable rate with a lower risk of change in vale.
+Outstanding interest rate hedge agreements at year-end totalled SEK 500m (1,000).